juangburgos/QDeferred/README.md

 connect, then login, then select account1, then select january, then get balance
 ```

-Remember that all those callbacks are actually executed in order and in the thread in which they are defined.
+Remember that all those callbacks are actually executed in order, and in the thread in which they are defined.
 If any of those steps fails, then the rest of the callbacks are not executed.
-We have not yet handled errors, but for each step we could define an error callback:
+We have not yet handled errors, but for each step we could define a `fail` callback:

 ```c++
 MyClient client;